 You should fill out and file an answer with the court and serve a copy to the landlord or their attorney by the deadline in the complaint.
 An answer is the official court document that explains your side of the case.
 It’s a response to the allegations made against you in the landlord’s complaint, and it lets you deny in writing any part of the landlord’s case that you disagree with.
 You can also raise any counterclaims you may have against the landlord in your answer.
 There is no cost or fee to file an answer.

-You can create the answer yourself or use the Housing Court Summary Process Answer Form.
 You should come to court on the trial date, even if you didn’t file an answer.
 If you don’t come to court on the trial date, you may automatically lose and a default judgment may be entered against you.

 Additional Resources for

 My landlord brought a “no-fault” eviction case against me.
 Even if I have no defense to the eviction action, can I still ask the court for an extension of time to stay in the dwelling?

 Yes.
 An extension of time is called a “stay of execution.”
 If you’re evicted for reasons that weren’t your fault, a judge may grant a stay of execution for up to 6 months in order to give you time to find a new place to live, or for other reasons.
 If you or someone in your home is disabled or over 60, the stay can be up to 12 months.
 You will usually need to continue to pay the prior rent during this period.